Greetings from the Dean of Students!

 Tel.
 (251) 405-7015

-Bishop State’s library services are provided on all four campuses and serve as resource centers for students, faculty, and members of the community.
+The Bishop State Community College library services are provided on all four campuses and serve as resource centers for students, faculty, and members of the community.
 Our goal is to serve an integral part of the instructional program and academic community by providing access to resources that support the college curriculum.
 The libraries provide (1) an organized collection of printed and other materials, (2) trained staff members to help you find the materials you need, and (3) a posted schedule of operating hours with staff members available to assist you.

 In addition to the traditional resources, our libraries are connected to unlimited resources through the Alabama Virtual Library.
 This resource provides all students, teachers, and citizens of the state of Alabama with online access that is essential to library and information resources.
-View the Libraries’ section of this site.

 Marsha Mickles, Director of Library Services